WTIGER001/sfcmap/README.md

 - swipe / Pan should close tab (not sure why this is not working...
 HammerJS has been included)

 ### RPG Features ( hard stuff /// Out of scope)?
-- Dice Roller
 - Fog / Exposed areas (basically just draw), predefined areas too
 - Character Icons
 - Atlas / Collection
-- Chat window ( can use skype )
 - White Board
-- Hexegon Graticules (bigger issue)
 - Mobile Fog of war based on user vision, but aware of doors and obstacles
 - Auras
-- Ping Graphic
+- Ping Graphic, I have the sound...

 ## Design Thoughts
 Still have to figure out how I want to grow the application to support RPGs...
 How much this could replace